-12 Top-Rated Day Trips from Philadelphia
+13 Top-Rated Day Trips from Philadelphia

 Just a little farther afield, you can explore the peaceful countryside and villages where Amish, Mennonite, and other farm families live a life that seems worlds away from Philadelphia's busy streets.
 Along with the collections of fine and decorative arts that fill the du Pont estate of Winterthur, art lovers can visit the studio and home of artist N.C.
 Wyeth and admire his works at a dedicated museum.

 But if Philadelphia has whetted your appetite for more city life, hop a train to New York City or the nation's capital of Washington, D.C.
 You can spend a day in either city, marveling at Manhattan's skyscrapers or absorbing the history and grandeur of the US Capitol and the monuments on the National Mall.

-1 Gettysburg National Military Park
+1. Gettysburg National Military Park

 The three-day battle at Gettysburg in 1863 cost 51,000 lives and changed the course of the Civil War as the Confederate troops were forced to retreat to Virginia.
 Later that same year, scarcely six months after the battle, President Abraham Lincoln came here to speak at the dedication of Gettysburg National Military Park "as a final resting place for those who here gave their lives that that nation might live."

 Today, the cemetery commemorates those slain in that and subsequent wars, as well as Lincoln's famous Gettysburg Address.
 Highlighting a visit is a tour of the battlefield, where nearly 1,400 monuments and statues mark the positions of various regiments; the museum exhibits explaining the war and its aftermath; and the home of President Dwight Eisenhower, where he entertained foreign heads of state.

 Address: 1195 Baltimore Pike, Gettysburg, Pennsylvania

-2 Pennsylvania Dutch Country
+2. Pennsylvania Dutch Country

 Several day trip options lie west of Philadelphia in Lancaster County, home of the Amish, Mennonites, and other cultures known popularly as the Pennsylvania Dutch.
 It's an area of gently rolling farmland, where you can recognize Amish farms by their tall windmills and where horse-drawn wagons and carts are a common sight.
 In villages such as Bird-in-Hand, you'll find shops selling beautiful Amish handmade quilts, straw hats, baskets, and delicious local food specialties such as shoo-fly pie.

-At the Railroad Museum of Pennsylvania in Strasburg, you'll see historic railroad artifacts and more than 100 vintage locomotives and cars.
+In the Railroad Museum of Pennsylvania in Strasburg, you'll see historic railroad artifacts and more than 100 vintage locomotives and cars.
 Get a hands-on lesson in pretzel twisting at the Julius Sturgis Pretzel Bakery in Lititz, and see beautiful examples of Amish handwork at the Quilt Museum in the town of Intercourse.
 Lancaster's Central Market is the country's oldest continuously operating farmers market, and you can learn all about country life at the Landis Valley Village & Farm Museum, a living history village and farm.

 The nation's premier museum of American decorative arts was built as a home for Henry Francis du Pont and the treasures he and his family collected.
 Many of the estate's 175 rooms incorporate historic architectural features, and all are furnished with the du Ponts' outstanding collection of antiques and decorative arts.

 Covering 1,000 acres, the gardens are filled with plants and trees collected from around the world.
 Arranged in a natural setting, plants are chosen to create a palette that changes with the seasons.
 Children will delight in the Enchanted Woods, a fairy-tale garden with a giant bird's nest to climb in, a fairy-flower labyrinth, a house carved inside a tulip tree, and a troll bridge.